 Angie Banicki is warm, charismatic and an all-around positive human with a penchant for connecting with strangers and A-listers (ahem, Lea Michele and Sophia Bush) alike.
 She's always been a people person, which makes sense considering the California resident, now a sought-after tarot card reader, was a high-profile entertainment publicist in her past life.

-The California resident first started out as an entertainment publicist before turning her hobby of reading tarot cards into a full-fledged career.
-“It was my job basically to be throwing parties for big brands, like launching BlackBerry and throwing celebrities birthday parties,” Banicki tells Lively of her former life on the bustling Hollywood scene.
+“It was my job basically to be throwing parties for big brands, like launching BlackBerry and throwing celebrities birthday parties,” Banicki tells me of her time on the bustling Hollywood scene.
 “It was the cool, really fun job.”

 After close to four years at the PR firm she had been working at, Banicki had a realization: she didn’t want to take the next step in her professional life and start her own PR company.
 “I thought, ‘I don’t know if this fits in with a family and who I picture myself as when I get older,'” she remembers.
 So, Banicki left the firm but took her clients with her – a move she hadn’t originally planned to make.
 She fell back into PR, only now it was on her own terms.
 Old habits die hard.
 (She acknowledges this in our conversation.)

 Not long after leaving her corporate job, Banicki was gifted a deck of tarot cards from a friend.
 “I took them with me everywhere and didn’t even want to go out and party like I did before.
 I’d rather bring the cards and go sit somewhere and read people all night.”

 Banicki was having fun doing readings (and was even getting paid for them), but it wasn’t until one of her PR clients encouraged her to pursue the hobby full-time, that she decided to take the leap and switch careers at the age of 33.